-Chief Executive Officer Sam Leyvas October 14, 2014

-Henry & Horne, LLP 1115 E Cottonwood Lane, Suite 100 Casa Grande, AZ 85112
+Chief Executive Officer Sam Leyvas Henry & Horne, LLP 1115 E Cottonwood Lane, Suite 100 Casa Grande, AZ 85112

-We are providing this letter in connection with your audit of the financial statements of Arizona Early Childhood Development and Health Board ("Board"), which comprise the respective financial position of the governmental activities and each major fund, as of June 30, 2014, and the respective changes in financial position for the year then ended, and the related notes to the financial statements, for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United State of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of Arizona Early Childhood Development and Health Board ("Board"), which comprise the respective financial position of the governmental activities and each major fund as of June 30, 2015, and the respective changes in financial position for the year then ended, and the related notes to the financial statements, for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).